 As a centre piece for your table, a bowl of shocking pink rhubarb gently poached in syrup from a jar of ginger and the juice of a blood orange adds colour and acidity.
+In the summer the red sweetness of strawberries or raspberries are similarly tempting.
 With a bowl of crème fraîche, the ricotta and citrus olive oil cake is a pudding with style.
 Any leftovers would keep a cup of olive leaf infusion company in the afternoon and sit happily on a brunch table too.
-The sort of cake you need feel no guilt about at breakfast time.

-If you’ve been reading Tim Spector’s book Food for Life, you might have noticed the chart at the back of the book referring to the “stability” of the oils when cooking.
-Spector recommends using extra virgin olive oil for “cooking, baking and frying, even at high temperatures” not only because it retains its anti-oxidant properties at high temperatures, but also because of its high polyphenol content.
+A question which often comes up at the markets we go to.
+Tim Spector’s book Food for Life has a chart at the back of the book referring to the “stability” of the oils in cooking.
+Spector recommends using extra virgin olive oil for “cooking, baking and frying, even at high temperatures” not only because it retains its anti-oxidant properties but also because of its high polyphenol content.
 EVOO has double the quantity of polyphenols per 100g than olive oil.
-While some EVOO have a bitter rasping after-taste, Zejd’s EVOO mildly peppery gentle taste doesn’t interfere with the flavour of the citrus.
+While some have a rasping after-taste, the mildly peppery taste of Zejd’s EVOO doesn’t interfere with the flavour of the citrus.
 Even though Rachel Roddy suggests using olive oil, we believe Zejd’s EVOO makes for a more delicious cake and helps you pack in the polyphenols!

 makes 12 slices